-The proposed bill establishes a new education tax in Alaska, imposing a four percent tax on taxable income exceeding $150,000 for individuals filing separately and $300,000 for those filing jointly.
-It also introduces an annual tax of $150 for individuals with wages or net earnings from self-employment.
-The bill outlines tax calculations for nonresident individuals and includes specific provisions for trusts and estates, while also repealing existing tax credits under the Alaska Net Income Tax Act.
-Additionally, it amends laws regarding the electronic submission of tax returns to ensure compliance with new requirements, aiming to generate revenue for educational purposes.
+The proposed bill introduces a new education tax in Alaska, imposing a four percent tax on taxable income exceeding $150,000 for individuals filing separately and $300,000 for those filing jointly.
+It also establishes an annual tax of $150 for individuals with wages or net earnings from self-employment in the state.
+The bill outlines tax calculations for nonresident individuals and includes specific provisions for trusts and estates, with exemptions for certain types of trusts.
+Additionally, it repeals existing tax credits under the Alaska Net Income Tax Act and provides credits against the new education tax for taxes imposed by other jurisdictions to prevent double taxation.

 Statutes affected: HB0152A, AM HB 152, introduced 03/24/2025: 43.05.045, 43.22.075, 43.05.220, 43.22.015, U.S.C, 43.22.010, 43.22.030, 43.22.045, 43.22.020, 13.36.215, 43.22.025, 43.20.144, 43.22.035, 43.22.040, 43.22.050, 43.22.055, 43.22.060, 43.22.065, 43.22.070, 43.22.080, 43.22.085, 43.22.090, 43.23.005, 43.22.095, 43.22.100, 43.22.105, 43.05.230, 43.22.110, 14.03.420, 43.22.150, 43.05.085, 43.20.012, 43.20.013